-In their 2007 paper Richards et al investigated whether the cohort effect is unique to the UK.
-They considered whether the cohort or period effect dominated for seven countries by analysing mortality data for adult populations.
+- 3.6.4 In their 2007 paper Richards et al. investigated whether the cohort effect is unique to the U.K. They considered whether the cohort or period effect dominated for seven countries by analysing mortality data for adult populations.
 This study found that the strength of the cohort effect varies across different countries.
-In the case of Japan, Germany and the USA cohort effects dominated for males.
-The cohort effect also dominated for females in Sweden, Germany and USA; elsewhere period effects dominated.

-In general the papers by the Actuarial Profession have focused on the trends in mortality data as opposed to the factors which may have been driving this trend.
-Willets (2004) expanded this research to look in more depth at the influences on the cohort effect.
-Willets again identified the cohort born between 1925 and 1945 (centered on the year 1931).
+In the case of Japan, Germany and the U.S.A. cohort effects dominated for males.
+The cohort effect also dominated for females in Sweden, Germany and U.S.A.; elsewhere period effects dominated. - In general, the papers by the Actuarial Profession have focused on the trends in mortality data as opposed to the factors which may have been driving this trend.
+Willets (2004) expanded this research to look, in more depth, at the influences on the cohort effect.
+Willets again identified the cohort born between 1925 and 1945 (centred on the year 1931).
 He then conducted a multi-disciplinary review, covering epidemiology, social science and demography, to identify factors which could have influenced this trend.
-Willets argues that within the 1925-1945 cohort there are two sub-cohorts on which different influences on mortality improvement may have acted.
-For those born before 1935 Willets points to the role played by smoking behaviour.
-Different generations have different smoking behaviour with lifetime consumption of cigarettes related to year of birth.
-Lung cancer is one of the diseases most closely associated with smoking and Willets argues that for males lung cancer deaths increased for those born from 1870 onwards, peaking with those born between 1900-1905, with the greatest improvement in lung cancer mortality amongst those men born in the period 1930-1935.
-For those born in the later half of the cohort Willets suggests that other factors may be more important, in particular the role which diet and early life influences may have had on declining heart disease mortality.

-Although Willets (2004) examined possible factors influencing the 1925-1945 cohort effect overall the Actuarial Profession's interest in cohort effects involves their usefulness in predicting future mortality trends.
+Willets argues that within the 1925 to 1945 cohort there are two sub-cohorts on which different influences on mortality improvement may have acted.
+For those born before 1935, Willets points to the role played by smoking behaviour.
+Different generations have different smoking behaviours with the lifetime consumption of cigarettes related to year of birth.
+Lung cancer is one of the diseases most closely associated with smoking, and Willets argues that, for males, lung cancer deaths increased for those born from 1870 onwards, peaking with those born between 1900 and 1905, with the greatest improvement in lung cancer mortality amongst those men born in the period 1930 to 1935.
+For those born in the later half of the cohort, Willets suggests that other factors may be more important, in particular the role which diet and early life influences may have had on declining heart disease mortality. - 3.6.6 Although Willets (2004) examined possible factors influencing the 1925 to 1945 cohort effect, overall the Actuarial Profession's interest in cohort effects is attributable to their usefulness in predicting future mortality trends.
 Experts from epidemiology and medical sociology also recommended papers which looked at cohort effects.
 These papers differed in a number of ways from the work performed by the Actuarial Profession.
-First, they do not focus on one particular cohort; instead they tend to look at mortality trends in successive cohorts.
-Also they focus more on the factors which underlie cohort effects, in particular early life influences.

-The role of early influences on later mortality has been considered by Catalono and Bruckner (2006).
+First, they do not focus on one particular cohort; instead, they tend to look at mortality trends in successive cohorts.
+Also, they focus more on the factors which underlie cohort effects, in particular early life influences. - 3.6.7 The role of early influences on later mortality has been considered by Catalono & Bruckner (2006).
 This study tested the 'diminished entelechy hypothesis'.
 The bases of this hypothesis is that suffering many or virulent environmental insults during childhood reduces the subsequent lifespan of the survivors of that cohort.
-In order to test this theory Catalono and Bruckner (2006) measured the association between mortality in the first five years of life, which they used as an indicator of environmental conditions, and life expectancy at age five.
-Cohort life table data was analysed for those born in Sweden (1751-1912), Denmark (1835-

-1913) and England and Wales (1841-1912).
-This study concluded that suffering many or virulent environmental insults in childhood did effect subsequent cohort lifespan.
+In order to test this theory, Catalono & Bruckner (2006) measured the association between mortality in the first five years of life, which they used as an indicator of environmental conditions, and life expectancy at age five.
+Cohort life table data were analysed for those born in Sweden (1751 to 1912), Denmark (1835 to 1913) and England and Wales (1841 to 1912).
+This study concluded that suffering many or virulent environmental insults in childhood did affect subsequent cohort lifespan.